-By gently opening out to and allowing in feelings that you may be avoiding, such as fear, sadness, anxiety or any form of distress or depression, you can notice where you might be feeling stuck in your life.
+By gently opening out to and allowing in feelings that you may be avoiding, such as fear, sadness, anxiety, shame or other forms of distress, you can start to move through difficulty.

-Because this work can be very challenging, I take care to create a non-judgmental and calm space with compassion at the heart of what I do, so that you can explore difficulties in a way that feels supportive and compassionate.
+I hold a non-judgmental and calm space with compassion at the heart of what I do, so that you can explore difficulties in a way that feels supportive and freeing.

 I am qualified as a humanistic counsellor, and I am now currently following a masters in mindfulness psychotherapy at Karuna Institute.
-This integrates Buddhist mindfulness with western psychotherapeutic techniques with a client's well-being at the heart of its ethos.
+This integrates Buddhist mindfulness techniques with psychotherapeutic techniques with a client's well-being at the heart of the approach.

 With 20 years' experience in teaching adults in a wide variety of settings, I have been counselling for 5 years as my own therapeutic journey has deepened and taken on a more central part in my life.
 In addition to a private practice, I have volunteered with Cruse Bereavement, and Mind Cymru.
 I currently also volunteer as a counsellor specialising in HIV/AIDS, with Terrence Higgins Trust.